semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <TabItem value="editor" label="Editor">

 1. Select the block to add the epilogue to
-2. Open the epilogue section and add your commands in the right box
+2. Open the epilogue section (you may need to scroll down) and add your commands in the right box.

+In the example below we use [artifact](#artifact) to save build artifacts or log files.

 ![Editing the block's epilogue](./img/epilogue.jpg)